Pixinn/rgb2amiga/README.md

       	* ImageMagick
 		* Download ImageMagick 6 from the [official website](https://legacy.imagemagick.org/script/install-source.php).
 		* Compile it in *Dynamic Multithreaded*.
-		* Provide an environment variable called *MAGICK_HOME* and pointing to the root ImageMagick folder.
+		* Provide an environment variable called *MAGICK_HOME* and pointing to the root folder of *ImageMagick*.
 		* Copy *ImageMagick-config* from the *script/* folder to *MAGICK_HOME*.
 	 * SDL2
 		* Download the latest version of the *development library* from the [official website](https://www.libsdl.org/download-2.0.php) and unarchive it.
 		* Provide an environment variable called *SDL2_HOME* and pointing to the root of the SDL2 library.

     * On Linux, install libmagick++-dev for version 6 and libsdl2-dev